PhilippGronotte/DalgoProjekt1/README.md

   - Windgeschwindigkeit in km/h (windspeed)
   - Neuschneemenge in cm (snowfall in cm)

-- Each day with related data single displayable
+- Each day with related data single displayable and related weather icons.

 Copyright
 ---------------------------------